Library Innovation Lab

 Program Purpose

-The LIL program aims to build on these efforts by supporting library-based public humanities programs that will enable immigrants to express and share their experiences, stories, traditions, values, dreams, and hopes for the future.
-By providing opportunities for all community members to develop greater understanding of what it means to make a new life and a new home in a new place, public humanities programming can help build bridges between new and long-term residents of our state.
+The Library Innovation Lab welcomes immigrants America’s public libraries.
+Public events at the libraries help them express and share their experiences, stories, traditions, values, dreams, and hopes for the future, and deepen their connection to their families and communities.
+By providing opportunities for all community members to develop greater understanding of what it means to make a new life and a new home in a new place, humanities programs build bridges between new and long-term residents and foster more inclusive communities.

 Value